One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Derivations and Proofs

 \subsection{\texorpdfstring{$t$}{t}-Test Rejection Rates}

-This section writes the rejection probabilities of the $t$-test as an integral indexed by $(E[F],\rho)$. \textcite{StYo05} use Monte Carlo methods to compute unconditional rejection probabilities in a similar setup.
-The calculation described here is faster and more accurate.
-More importantly, it allows us to easily compute both the unconditional rejection rates, and rejection rates conditional on sign-screening.
+This section writes the rejection probabilities of the $t$-test as an integral indexed by $(E[F], \rho)$. \textcite{StYo05} use Monte Carlo methods to compute unconditional rejection probabilities in a similar setup.
+The calculation described here is much faster.
+More importantly, it allows us to easily compute both unconditional rejection rates and rejection rates conditional on sign-screening.

 Using \cref{eq:defrho}, and the fact that $\beta_{WOLS}-\beta$ and $\rho$ have the same sign, we may write $t_{AR}$ as

 Consequently,

 Thus,